certara/pyDarwin/docs/Usage.rst

 serves as the token key in the :ref:`token key-value pairs<token key-text pair>`.
 In this example, three replacements must be made in the template, in $SUBS, $PK, and $THETA.
 In the template file, these will be coded as {ADVAN[1]}, {ADVAN[2]}, and {ADVAN[3]}.
 Note the curly braces, these are required in the template, but not the tokens file.
 The indices correspond to the indices of the :ref:`tokens<token>` in the token set.
 In this case there are 3 :ref:`token key-value pairs<token key-text pair>` in each token set.
-There may be additional unused tokens (as may be the case with :ref:`nest tokens<nested tokens>`) but each token in the template file must have a corresponding token key-value pair in the tokens file.
+There may be additional unused tokens (as may be the case with :ref:`nested tokens<nested tokens>`) but each token in the template file must have a corresponding token key-value pair in the tokens file.
 There are 2 token sets in this token group, one coding for ADVAN1 and one coding for ADVAN3.

 2. New lines in JSON files are ignored.
 To code a new line, enter the newline escape character "\\n".
 Similarly, a tab is coded as "\\t".